summary

 AI Summary

-This bill directs the Commissioner of Education to establish a three-year project-based learning pilot program.
-The purpose of the program is to introduce students in grades nine through 12 to project-based learning, which is defined as a teaching method that offers students the opportunity for active engagement through the design, development, and implementation of real-world projects.
-School districts with students in grades nine through 12 can apply to participate in the pilot program, and the commissioner will select up to six districts across the southern, central, and northern regions of the state, seeking a cross-section of urban, suburban, and rural areas.
-At the conclusion of the pilot program, the commissioner will submit a report to the Governor and the Legislature, including a recommendation on whether to continue or expand the program.
+This bill directs the Commissioner of Education to establish a three-year pilot program to introduce students in grades nine through 12 to project-based learning, which is defined as a teaching method where students actively engage in designing, developing, and implementing real-world projects.
+School districts interested in participating must apply to the commissioner, detailing their project-based course proposal, the number of eligible students, and any other required information.
+The commissioner will select up to six school districts, ensuring representation from urban, suburban, and rural areas across the southern, central, and northern regions of the state.
+Upon completion of the pilot program, the commissioner will report to the Governor and the Legislature on its implementation and provide recommendations for its continuation or expansion.

 Committee Categories